RussTSprinkler/lavamanager-dlc/README.md

 You should see your added songs in LavaManager at this point.

 Now just launch RB3E, and play!

+# CURRENT ISSUES

+Some songs again, are not downsampled.
+You WILL stutter playing them on real hardware.
+Fixes are coming, but not until RB1/4 DLC is done.

+Upgrades are also not available for every song, as I may of skimmed over it.
+Submit an issue if I forgot one, I will be happy to add it!

+Currently drum mixes are just broken, this is due to RB3 Wii bein silly.
+Max of 2 drum tracks. (some official wii dlc was broken because of this too!)

+A patched RB3DX for Dolphin and Wii that'll allow every drum mix is planned, but is just not uploaded yet.
+Be patient!

 # DOLPHIN NOTES